dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/AnchorTagHelper.md

 By [Peter Kellner](http://peterkellner.net)

-The Anchor Tag Helper enhances the html anchor (`<a ... ></a>`) tag.
-A new set of attributes are defined that work with the anchor tag.
-The link generated (on the `href` tag) is based on a combination of these new attributes that work together to form the final URL.
+The Anchor Tag Helper enhances the html anchor (`<a ... ></a>`) tag by adding new attributes.
+The link generated (on the `href` tag) is created using the new attributes.
 That URL can include an optional protocol such as https.

-The speaker controller used in attribute definitions below is shown here.
+The speaker controller below is used in samples in this document.

 <br/>
 **SpeakerController.cs**